Online Master of Legal Studies – Legal Paraprofessional Emphasis

 Total credit hours: 30

-Degree questions, answered.
+Degree questions, answered

 Have questions about the Legal Paraprofessional (MLS)?
 Fill out this form and we’ll get in touch!

-• Civil law (limited jurisdiction).
+• Civil law (limited jurisdiction)

-• Criminal (limited jurisdiction).
+• Criminal law (limited jurisdiction)

 What is a degree emphasis?
 Is it the same as a concentration?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

 Please note your diploma will state the degree you earn: Master of Legal Studies.
 Your emphasis in legal paraprofessional will not appear on your diploma or transcripts.